castacks/tartanair_tools/README.md

 1. Download the [AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10) and put the executable to your system path.

-2. Run the above commonds with a --azcopy tag.
+2. Run the above commands with a --azcopy tag.

 ---